Dean Emeritus; Professor of International Relations and Earth & Environment

-Prof. Najam was a co-author for the Third and Fourth Assessments of the Intergovernmental Panel on Climate Change (IPCC); work for which the scientific panel was awarded the 2007 Nobel Peace Prize for advancing the public understanding of climate change science.
-In 2008 he was invited by the United Nations Secretary General to serve on the UN Committee on Development (CDP).
+Professor Najam was a co-author for the Third and Fourth Assessments of the Intergovernmental Panel on Climate Change (IPCC); work for which the scientific panel was awarded the 2007 Nobel Peace Prize for advancing the public understanding of climate change science.
+In 2008 he was invited by the United Nations Secretary-General to serve on the UN Committee on Development (CDP).
 He was a member of the President of Pakistan’s Special Task Force on Human Development (2001) and served on Pakistan’s Presidential Commission on Higher Education (2002).
 In 2010 he was awarded the Sitara-i-Imtiaz (Star of Excellence), one of Pakistan’s highest civil awards by the President of Pakistan.
 In 2019 he was appointed to the Prime Minister of Pakistan’s Advisory Council on Foreign Affairs.